lovincyrus/terminal-quotes/README.md

 sh quotes.sh
 ```

 PS: This consists of the quotes that I've been saving on Wunderlist everytime.
-Feel free to use it or edit the quotes file.Stay inspired! ✨
+Feel free to use it or edit the quotes file.
+Stay inspired! ✨

-**Removed Quotes list on Wunderlist** 21:06 May 31, 2017
+**Removed Quotes list on Wunderlist**
+21:06 May 31, 2017